 - Bemidji Statement,

 Indigenous Environmental Network

-Ecological Restoration in one of the following ways:
+Please consider supporting our Ecological Restoration and Sustainable Agriculture programs in one of the following ways:

 Purchase farm implements - $2500 each village

 For a village Permaculture initiative